Ron-cf/Ron-CF/README.md

 - 👋 Hi, I’m @Ron-cf
 - 👀 I’m interested in Programming Languages
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects using Python language
 - 📫 How to reach me ...

 <!---